tonygilkerson/sre-ai-agent/README.md

   --kubernetes-service-account-dir="." \
   export --path=.

+dagger call sre-ai-agent \
+  --assignment="First call GetPods to get a list of pods.
+Second, call ApplyJqFilter to extract the pod name and namespace.
+Third use the extracted information to create a simple human readable report, Lastly call WriteArchiveFile to save the report in a file called pod-report.txt." \
+  --archive-dir="." \
+  --kubernetes-service-account-dir="." \
+  export --path=.

+dagger call sre-ai-agent \
+  --assignment="First call GetPods to get a list of pods.
+Second, call ApplyJqFilter to extract the pod name and namespace in csv format.
+Third call RunAwkScript to format the extracted information into a simple human readable report.
+The report should have two columns with column heading, one for the pod name the second for the namespace.
+Lastly call WriteArchiveFile to save the report in a file called pod-report-hr.txt.
+Do not call readArchiveFile,  listArchiveFiles, or getKubeAPI they are not ready." \
+  --archive-dir="." \
+  --kubernetes-service-account-dir="." \
+  export --path=.

+dagger call sre-ai-agent \
+  --assignment="Get a list of pods list of pods.
+You can use ApplyJqFilter to parse the kubernetes manifests in the pod list if needed.
+Inspect the pod manifests in the list and make recommendations for how they might better conform to best practices.
+Lastly call WriteArchiveFile to save the report in a file called pod-recommendations.txt.
+Do not call runAwkScript, readArchiveFile,  listArchiveFiles, or getKubeAPI they are not ready." \
+  --archive-dir="." \
+  --kubernetes-service-account-dir="." \
+  export --path=.

 # or dagger shell
 resultsDir=$(sre-ai-agent "this is a test to see if you can call the getPods function.
 If you are successful at doing that then save a file to the archive folder named success.txt with the contents SUCCESS" "/" "../var/run/secrets/kubernetes.io/serviceaccount") container | from "busybox" | with-workdir "/wrk" | with-directory "/wrk" $resultsDir | with-exec cat ./archive/count.md | stdout